hashicorp/terraform-provider-azurerm/website/docs/d/consumption_budget_resource_group.html.markdown

 A `not` block exports the following:

-* `dimension` - A `dimension` block as defined above.
+* `dimension` - A `dimension` block as defined below.

 * `tag` - A `tag` block as defined below.

 ---

+A `dimension` block exports the following:

+* `name` - The name of the column to use for the filter.

+* `operator` -  The operator to use for comparison.

+* `values` - A `values` block as defined below.

+---

 A `notification` block exports the following:

-* `contact_emails` - A `contact_emails` block as defined above.

-* `contact_groups` - A `contact_groups` block as defined above.

-* `contact_roles` - A `contact_roles` block as defined above.
+* `contact_emails` - A list of email addresses to send the budget notification to when the threshold is exceeded.

+* `contact_groups` - A list of Action Group IDs to send the budget notification to when the threshold is exceeded.

+* `contact_roles` - A list of contact roles to send the budget notification to when the threshold is exceeded.

-* `enabled` - Should the notification enabled?
+* `enabled` - Whether the notification is enabled.

 * `operator` - The comparison operator for the notification.
-Must be one of `EqualTo`, `GreaterThan`, or `GreaterThanOrEqualTo`.

-* `threshold` - Threshold value associated with a notification.
-Notification is sent when the cost exceeded the threshold.
-It is always percent and has to be between 0 and 1000.
+* `threshold` - Threshold value associated with the notification.

 ---

 A `tag` block exports the following:

-* `name` - The name of the tag to use for the filter.
+* `name` - The name of the tag used for the filter.

-* `operator` - The operator to use for comparison.
-The allowed values are `In`.
+* `operator` - The operator used for comparison.

-* `values` - A `values` block as defined below.
+* `values` - A list of values for the tag.

 ---

 A `time_period` block exports the following:

 * `end_date` - The end date for the budget.
-If not set this will be 10 years after the start date.

 * `start_date` - The start date for the budget.
-The start date must be first of the month and should be less than the end date.
-Budget start date must be on or after June 1, 2017.
-Future start date should not be more than twelve months.
-Past start date should be selected within the timegrain period.
-Changing this forces a new Subscription Consumption Budget to be created.

 ## Timeouts